New Jersey Route 27: Mercer County

-Middlesex/Somerset County border
+Middlesex–Somerset county line

-Upon crossing the Millstone River, Route 27 runs along the border of Franklin Township, Somerset County to the west and South Brunswick Township, Middlesex County to the east, passing through the historic community of Kingston.
-It continues northeast through a mix of woodland and residences, intersecting Promenade Boulevard, which heads east and becomes County Route 522 after crossing U.S. Route 1.
-Route 27 briefly runs entirely into Somerset County before resuming along the Middlesex/Somerset County border.
-The route continues north to an intersection with County Route 518 (Gateway Boulevard), where it resumes its northeast direction and heads into Kendall Park as a variable two- to four-lane road, entering denser suburban development.
+Upon crossing the Millstone River, Route 27 runs along the border of Franklin Township, Somerset County, to the west and South Brunswick, Middlesex County, to the east, passing through the historic community of Kingston.
+It continues northeast through a mix of woodland and residences, intersecting with Promenade Boulevard, which heads east and becomes CR 522 after crossing US 1.
+Route 27 briefly runs entirely into Somerset County before resuming along the Middlesex–Somerset county line.
+The route continues north to an intersection of Gateway Boulevard (CR 518), where it resumes its northeast direction and heads into Kendall Park as a variable two- to four-lane road, entering denser suburban development.
 In Kendall Park, the road passes northwest of a park and ride lot located at a shopping center.
-Route 27 then passes through Franklin Park, intersecting County Route 610 (Henderson Road).
-Past that intersection, Route 27 forms the border of Franklin Township to the west and North Brunswick Township to the east, passing through suburban development with some areas of farmland, seeing about 38,487 cars a day.
-The road forms the border of Franklin Township and New Brunswick upon intersecting County Route 680 (How Lane) becoming four-lane Somerset Street.
+Route 27 then passes through Franklin Park, intersecting with Henderson Road (CR 610).
+Past that intersection, Route 27 forms the border of Franklin Township to the west and North Brunswick to the east, passing through suburban development with some areas of farmland, seeing about 38,487 cars a day.
+The road forms the border of Franklin Township and New Brunswick upon intersecting with How Lane (CR 680) becoming four-lane Somerset Street.
 Route 27 follows Somerset Street northeast through residential and commercial areas, passing by the community of Somerset on the west side of the road.

 Middlesex County

-The route splits from Somerset Street and heads entirely into New Brunswick, Middlesex County along French Street.
-At the Sandford Street intersection, Route 27 becomes a county-maintained road that is also signed as County Route 644.
-It then intersects County Route 693 (Jersey Avenue), which heads to the southwest to become Route 91.
-Past this intersection, the route becomes a two-lane street that heads into downtown New Brunswick, south of the main campus of Rutgers University.
+The route splits from Somerset Street and heads entirely into New Brunswick, Middlesex County, along French Street.
+At the intersection of Sandford Street, Route 27 becomes a county-maintained road that is also signed as CR 644.
+It then intersects with Jersey Avenue (CR 693), which heads to the southwest to become Route 91.
+Past this intersection, the route becomes a two-lane street that heads into Downtown New Brunswick, south of the main campus of Rutgers University.
 Here, the route has a daily traffic count of approximately 11,559 vehicles.
-It crosses under Amtrak's Northeast Corridor rail line adjacent to the New Brunswick station serving Amtrak and NJ Transit's Northeast Corridor Line.
-The route turns into a four-lane divided highway and intersects County Route 527 (Easton Avenue).
-At this point, County Route 644 ends, with Route 27 forming a brief concurrency with County Route 527, heading east along Albany Street as a city-maintained street.
-About 200 yd later, the road crosses George Street, which heads to the north as County Route 672 and to the south as Route 171.
-County Route 527 splits from Albany Street by heading south on Route 171 while Route 27 continues east.
-After another 0.2 mi, Route 27 intersects with County Route 514, Johnson Drive.
-Route 27 continues along Albany St. as a concurrency with County Route 514.
-It immediately interchanges with Route 18 (Memorial Parkway).
-At the Route 18 interchange, Route 27 becomes state-maintained again, crossing the Raritan River on the Albany Street Bridge into Highland Park.
+It crosses under Amtrak's Northeast Corridor rail line next to the New Brunswick station serving Amtrak and NJ Transit's Northeast Corridor Line.
+The route turns into a four-lane divided highway and intersects with Easton Avenue (CR 527).
+At this point, CR 644 ends, and Route 27 forms a brief concurrency with CR 527, heading east along Albany Street as a city-maintained street.
+About 200 yd later, the road crosses George Street, which heads to the north as CR 672 and to the south as Route 171.
+CR 527 splits from Albany Street by heading south on Route 171 while Route 27 continues east.
+After another 0.2 mi, Route 27 intersects Johnson Drive (CR 514).
+Route 27 continues along Albany Street as a concurrency with CR 514.
+It immediately intersects Route 18.
+At the interchange with Route 18, Route 27 becomes state-maintained again, crossing the Raritan River on the Albany Street Bridge into Highland Park.